Data also shows that Snapchat is an engaging platform for this younger audience. On average, users spend 30 minutes per day using Snapchat.

 Geofilters are a simple overlay for a Snap.
 They are available to users within a specific area and for a specific amount of time.

-A filter could include the addition of an emoji or a designed sticker, include location information or change the colour of a Snap.
+A filter could include the addition of an emoji or a designed sticker, include location information, or change the color of a Snap.

 As well as using filters that already exist on the platform, you can create a filter specific to your business.